17 Best Hikes in Palm Springs, CA

 After the hike, you can connect to the North Lykken Trail to go back down and end up at the end of Ramon Road.
 You can then make your way through downtown Palm Springs to get back to the art museum, about a 30-minute walk from the Ramon Road trailhead.
 You can also connect to the Skyline Ridge Route for the ultimate Palm Springs hike (see Cactus to Clouds below) all the way up to the Palm Springs tramway's mountain station.

 If you drive, be a good neighbor and don't park in the art museum parking lot.
-Park on the surrounding streets or in the free city lot across the street.
+Park on the surrounding streets or in the free city parking structure across the street.

 5. The North Lykken Trail

 The North Lykken Trail hike is probably the most popular downtown Palm Springs mountain hike.
 It's often referred to as the Ramon Road hike, as the start point and parking area is at the end of Ramon Road (one of the city's main east-west thoroughfares).
 Just take Ramon Road west past Palm Canyon Drive until it ends, and you'll see the trailhead.
 Park on the street.

 The trail goes for about a mile and a half, ending at a viewpoint and clearing with picnic tables (make sure you pack food to enjoy there).
 After enjoying the view, you can then head back down the trail or connect to the Palm Springs Museum Trail which takes you to the downtown area near the intersection of Tahquitz Canyon and Palm Canyon.
 You can also continue hiking into Chino Canyon.